 While much of the programming I develop is directed toward adults, I also enjoy sharing information with children of all ages.
 Nothing pleases me more than sharing nutrition information with a young person and then meeting up with them again and have them say, "Hey, I remember you; you told us to eat more vegetables, or less pop, or whole grains..."
 Encouraging people of all ages to make healthy food choices is becoming a huge part of my job and I love it!

 What gas is odorless, colorless, and tasteless, but is cited as the leading cause of lung cancer in non-smokers?
 If you guessed radon you are absolutely right.
-Since January is Radon Action Awareness Month it is the perfect time to bring you up to date on this important topic.
+A grant program has provided me with a supply of radon test kits that I am selling for $1, making this the perfect time to test your home.

 School bells will be ringing in a few days and that means pre-schoolers through college aged kids will be adapting to their new schedules.
 What about the rest of you; those of you reading this column who may not be formally enrolled in a school but who consider yourself a life-long learner?
 I love adult learners.
 That is probably what has kept me excited and energized to continue in my Extension career.
 No matter what your age there are opportunities everywhere to learn something new and apply it in your daily life.